-7. Applications for membership of the Club will be received and normally accepted by the Secretary, who will maintain a register of members.
+7. Applications for membership of the Club will be received and normally accepted by the Membership Secretary, who will maintain a register of members.

 7.1 Application for membership includes authorisation for the Committee to hold personal data on computer media.
 The 100 Marathon Club collects and uses certain types of information about members in order to operate.
 It manages this data in line with its established 'Data Protection Statement'

 7.2 Members will have the right to examine a copy of the record held and may limit the use of personal information to administration purposes only if they so choose.

 8. Members will pay a joining fee on election and thereafter a subscription fee annually on the 1st January .
 The subscription fee in the first full year of membership may be reduced to take into account the date of joining.
 Options may be made available to pay subscriptions for periods greater than one year including life membership.
 Joining fee and subscription charges will be determined at Annual General Meetings of the Club.

 8.1 Reminders will be broadcast for any subscriptions outstanding at the 1 January to all members signed up on email.
 Individual reminders will be issued to non-email members.

 8.3 Honorary Life Members will pay no obligatory subscriptions.

-9. A member intending to withdraw from the Club shall give notice in writing to the Secretary, and membership terminates on the date of that notice unless the member is financially indebted to the Club, in which case the Committee may withhold acceptance of the resignation until the liability is discharged.
+9. A member intending to withdraw from the Club shall give notice in writing to the Membership Secretary, and membership terminates on the date of that notice unless the member is financially indebted to the Club, in which case the Committee may withhold acceptance of the resignation until the liability is discharged.

-10. The Committee shall have the discretionary power to vet applications for membership and to expel members who are deemed to have acted or behaved in a manner so as to bring the Club into disrepute.
-Disqualification from or being removed from the results of a race shall be deemed to have brought the Club into disrepute and will automatically result in expulsion from the Club unless the member concerned advises the Committee of mitigating circumstances and these are accepted.
+10. The Committee shall have the power to vet applications for membership and to expel members who are deemed to have acted or behaved in a manner so as to bring the Club into disrepute.
+Members who are deemed to have acted or behaved in a manner so as to bring the Club into disrepute may be expelled by a unanimous decision of the committee

 11. General Meetings